Samsung Galaxy Note 8 To Boast 3D Touch-Like Display, Galaxy S8 To Have Pressure-Sensitive Home Key

-According to a report from The Investor, Samsung has created an advanced pressure-sensing technology for OLED displays.
+According to reports, Samsung has created an advanced pressure-sensing technology for OLED displays.
 Samsung Display has reportedly showcased it to a number of partner companies at the MWC 2017.
-The sources further suggest that Samsung would use the technology in the upcoming Galaxy S8 too.
+The sources further suggest that Samsung would also use the technology in the upcoming Galaxy S8.

 "Samsung's new flagship smartphone Galaxy S8 is expected to partly use the 3-D Touch technology for its "virtual home button" on the bottom of the display screen that allows users to open up menus and navigate the phone, while the fingerprint-scanning home button will be relocated to the back," noted the publication.